Comonadic Coalgebras and Bousfield Localization: Equivalent Approaches to Preservation of Comonadic Coalgebras

 For (3) $\Longrightarrow$ (1) first note that the forgetful functor $U$ preserves weak equivalences because the model structure on $\coalgklcm$ is left-induced from that on $\lcm$ via $U$.
-To see that $U$ preserves fibrant objects, first note that $(L^K,r)$ is a localization on $\Ho\bigl(\coalgkm\bigr)$ by the first paragraph of the proof of Lemma 7.4 in \cite{crt}, whose proof works here without change.
+To see that $U$ preserves fibrant objects, first note that $(L^K,r)$ is a localization on $\Ho\bigl(\coalgkm\bigr)$ by the first paragraph of the proof of Lemma 7.3 in \cite{crt}, whose proof works here without change.
 Using the assumed statement (3), Theorem 4.6 in \cite{crt} implies that the localization $L^K$ is unique up to a natural isomorphism.
 By Theorem \ref{clockwise.ccw} $L^K$ coincides with the localization $\Lcprime$.
 Since the image of $\LC U$ is always fibrant in $\lcm$, $h$ implies that $U$ in \eqref{coalgklcm.forget} preserves fibrant objects.
 We have shown that the first three statements are equivalent.

-To see that (1) $\Longrightarrow$ (4), simply note that the map $c$ in Def. \ref{grso-comonad} is a weak equivalence with fibrant codomain in $\Lcprime\coalgkm$, and hence also in $\coalgklcm$.
-So (1) implies that the map $Uc \in \lcm$ is a weak equivalence with fibrant codomain, i.e., a $\C$-local equivalence with $\C$-local codomain in $\M$.
+To see that (1) $\Longrightarrow$ (4), simply note that the morphism $c$ in Def. \ref{grso-comonad} is a weak equivalence with fibrant codomain in $\Lcprime\coalgkm$, and hence also in $\coalgklcm$.
+So (1) implies that the morphism $Uc$ in $\lcm$ is a weak equivalence with fibrant codomain, i.e., a $\C$-local equivalence with $\C$-local codomain in $\M$.

 Finally, we show that (4) $\Longrightarrow$ (2).
 Given any $K$-coalgebra $X$, consider the functorial fibrant replacement